LaMonte Wade Jr Player Props: Giants vs. Twins

 LaMonte Wade Jr At The Plate

+- Wade leads San Francisco with an OBP of .420 this season while batting .258 with 33 walks and 22 runs scored.

-- Among the qualified hitters, he ranks 94th in batting average, while his on-base percentage ranks fourth and he is 57th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 80th, his on-base percentage ranks fourth, and he is 56th in the league in slugging.

-- In 12 games this season (28.6%), Wade has picked up an RBI, including two games with multiple runs batted in.
+- Wade has driven in a run in 12 games this year (27.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.